 - Q: IS THERE ANY TRANSPORTATION FOR SPECTATORS?

 - A: Free Park and Ride for friends and spectators: Park and Ride shuttle service will be available on Tely 10 day from 8:00 am to Noon.
-The shuttle bus will run from Confederation Building to Circular Road.
+The shuttle bus will run from Confederation Building to Empire Ave.
 The purpose of the service is to bring spectators to the race and to bring spectators and runners back from the finish to Confederation Building.